 - Reductions in domestic producer subsidies

-126 members negotiated on agricultural trade reform prior to the Doha Round in 2001.
-Doha reinforced that the desire was to continue the principles outlined in the AOA, and also continue to provide some advantage to developing nations taking into account food security and environmental concerns.
+126 members negotiated on agricultural trade reform before the Doha Round in 2001.
+Doha reinforced that the desire was to continue the principles outlined in the AOA and continue to provide some advantage to developing nations considering food security and environmental concerns.

-In 2003, the nations met again to make progress, and agreed to proceed along these lines at the Ministerial Conference of the WTO in Cancun in 2003.
+In 2003, the nations met again to make progress and agreed to proceed along these lines at the Ministerial Conference of the WTO in Cancun 2003.

-Coming out of Doha and Cancun, the emphasis remained on:
+Coming out of Doha and Cancun, the emphasis remained on the following: